 Antoninus Pius is often referred to as one of the ‘Five Good Emperors’ of ancient Rome, so called for reigning during the Roman Empire’s most powerful and influential period.
-While his predicessors, Trajan and Hadrian, were military leaders, Antoninus was an anomaly — a quiet and sensitive man, he avoided all forms of military service, and while skermishes occasionally marred the empire, Antoninus’s 23-year reign was the most peaceful time in Rome’s history.
+While his predecessors, Trajan and Hadrian, were military leaders, Antoninus was an anomaly.
+A quiet and sensitive man, he avoided all forms of military service, and while skirmishes occasionally marred the empire, Antoninus’s 23-year reign was the most peaceful time in Rome’s history.
 Even more unusual, Antoninus was a devout family man.
-In his late 20’s Antoninus the daughter of a Roman politician named Annia Galeria Faustina, with whom he raised four children.
+In his late 20s, Antoninus married the daughter of a Roman politician named Annia Galeria Faustina, with whom he raised four children.